AntiPwr/AntiPwr.github.io/root/wiki/Chain of Delta.md

 <!-- obsidian-pull:end -->
 <!--
 The Chain of Delta created Social Taxonomy.
 While all Huma societies were underground, Delta planted archeological sites to influence the next generation of huma societal information This occurred during the Cel Blindbirth Line as a massive project to revitalize society through the sabotage of future nations which would compete with Delta following the dark ages caused by [[Alwa]]'s rise to power.

+In the Chain, people who understand and utilize the societal game being played in Delta are called Knoire (amongst Knoire).
+These people tend to visit or reside in Estal Link or in positions of power under Fuscia.
+There are plenty of people in Delta who live completely outside of reality, and instead follow the narrative of Fuscia.
+There are also populations who saw the leader prior to Fuscia better, but these were people in Estal Link, who received the most surveillance, as these people are outward and public-facing.
+In Estal Link, people tend to go missing for having "errors" in their language or sometimes are returned to the Omep Regions.
 -->
 <!-- not-for-live-publishing:end -->